Expedition Peru: Trek of the Andean Bear

 The Andean bear is South America’s only bear species and is native to Andean countries from Venezuela to Bolivia.
 They are often referred to as the "spectacled bear" due to the light colored markings around the bear's eyes.
 They are considered to be the most herbivorous of all bear species, eating fruit, bromeliads, grasses, cactus flowers and small animals.
 They are also the most arboreal bear species and build leafy platforms in trees to feed and sleep.

 Andean bears have lost 90% of their original habitat due to mining, farming and lumber, and are currently listed as Vulnerable on the IUCN Red List due to this habitat destruction and poaching.
-There are only 38 Andean bears in United States zoos, three of which are here in Nashville.
+There are only 37 Andean bears in United States zoos, two of which are here in Nashville.

 The southern pudu is one of the world's smallest deer, measuring just 14-17 inches in height at the shoulder.
 Pudus are normally solitary but may travel in small groups of 2-3 to feed.
 Pudu are highly selective feeders, eating leaves of ferns, trees, vines, herbs, and shrubs.
 Southern pudus play an important role in their habitat, as they build and maintain tunnels in the underbrush, allowing other small animals to pass through and remain undetected by predators.